Zack Gibson: Professional wrestling career

-Independent circuit (2009–2019)
+Independent circuit (2009–2019, 2023–present)

 After being trained by Alex Shane, Rea made his pro-wrestling debut in 2009 for English promotion, FutureShock Wrestling as Zack Diamond.
+For FSW, he would become a three-time FSW Heavyweight Champion in a series of matches with Noam Dar, Jack Gallagher, Andy Wild, Rampage Brown, Fabian Aichner, Ashton Smith and others.

 In March 2010, Rea started using the ring name of Zack Gibson.
 Gibson entered the FutureShock Trophy Tournament 2011 making it to the finals only to lose to CJ Banks.
 In 2010, Rea made his debut for Grand Pro Wrestling as Zack Diamond losing to Jack Gallagher.
 Diamond became GPW British Champion after defeating former champion CJ Banks, Gallagher and Martin Kirby in a four-way scramble match.
 A year later after his GPW debut, Diamond teamed with Xander Cooper, Mikey Whiplash and Danny Hope where they defeated Gallagher, Bruce Sheila, William Gaylord and Noam Dar.
 At GPW Heroes & Villains, Diamond lost the championship to Jack Gallagher.
+In 2015, Gibson unsuccessfully challenged Kid Fite for the Union of European Wrestling Alliances European Cruiserweight Championship for Infinite Promotions.

 In 2016, Gibson made his debut for 5 Star Wrestling, losing to Big Damo.
 In 2018, before the promotion's closure, Gibson made his return to 5 Star losing to Rey Mysterio by disqualification after hitting Mysterio with a low blow.

-In March 2017 Gibson made his debut for WhatCulture Pro Wrestling (later Defiant Wrestling) as part of the Pro Wrestling World Cup - English qualifiers, losing to Jimmy Havoc in the first round.
+In March 2017 Gibson made his debut for WhatCulture Pro Wrestling (later Defiant Wrestling) as part of the Pro Wrestling World Cup English qualifiers, losing to Jimmy Havoc in the first round.
 He began wrestling on Defiant's weekly program Loaded in late 2017 into 2018.
 He defeated Rampage Brown at the February 18, 2018 event Chain Reaction.
 His final match for the promotion before leaving for WWE, would be in March 2018, with Gibson losing a Magnificent 7 qualifying match.

-Progress Wrestling (2012, 2014–2019)
+Progress Wrestling (2012, 2014–2019, 2024)

 In 2012, Gibson made his Progress Wrestling debut at the debut show for Progress.

 In 2014, Gibson returned to Progress at Chapter Twelve, defeating Will Ospreay.
 In 2017, Gibson and James Drake formed villainous a tag team called Grizzled Young Veterans.
 Grizzled Young Veterans defeated Chris Brookes and Kid Lykos of CCK to become the Progress tag team champions.
 They successfully defended the titles against Aussie Open at Progress Chapter 59.
-At Chapter 61, Grizzled Young Veterans defeated Moustache Mountain to retain their championships.
+At Chapter 61, Grizzled Young Veterans defeated Moustache Mountain (Trent Seven and Tyler Bate)to retain their championships.
 In 2018, Gibson took part of the Super Strong Style 16 Tournament, defeating Joey Janela in the first round and Pete Dunne by disqualification in the quarter finals before he was eliminated by Kassius Ohno in the semi-finals.